dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 1. Clone and checkout the required dell-csi-operator version using `git clone -b v1.10.0 https://github.com/dell/dell-csi-operator.git`.
 2. cd dell-csi-operator
 3. Run `bash scripts/install.sh` to install the operator.
->NOTE: Dell CSI Operator version 1.4.0 and higher would install to the 'dell-csi-operator' namespace by default.
-Any existing installations of Dell CSI Operator (v1.2.0 or later) installed using `install.sh` to the 'default' or 'dell-csi-operator' namespace can be upgraded to the new version by running `install.sh --upgrade`.

 {{< imgproc non-olm-1.jpg Resize "2500x" >}}{{< /imgproc >}}